SwedbankPay/developer.swedbankpay.com/pax-terminal/OnDevice/nexoimplementation.md

 ## Implementing nexo When On Device

-Implementing nexo for On Device is probably the simplest implementation since it is the `client only` mode and just a few messages.
+Implementing nexo for On Device is probably the simplest implementation when using the `client only` mode and is just a few messages.
 Refer to the documentation on this site for [`nexo Retailer`][nexoretailer] but ignore the HTTP part since the nexo messages are passed in intents.

 ### [LoginRequest][login]